Industrial Hazardous Area Lighting Lights the Way in Risky Locations

 When looking for the right lighting solution for any space, there are careful considerations to keep in mind.
 When looking for the right lighting solution for a hazardous environment, finding the right solution becomes a matter of safety as well.
 If you are considering LED for this type of location, but are on the fence, we can help shed some light on the situation.
 Our x-Glo explosion-proof lighting solutions are a world first, designed to reduce the risk of explosions in highly volatile areas such as oil and gas rigs, coal mines and other industrial hazardous areas.
 Further, industries dealing with the processing of delicate particulate matter, fireworks, etc. and require maximum safety is deploying hazardous area lighting.

 Hazardous Area Lighting: LED Linears Compared

 Linear luminaires represent the most common light fixtures found in hazardous areas today.
 Traditionally, Linears used fluorescent technology but more recently the trend has been to replace them with more modern LED luminaires.
-Now, we’ll identify the most common design approaches adopted by Ex manufacturers, and highlight the impact they have on end users in relation to cost and day to day operation.
+Now, we’ll identify the most common design approaches adopted by Ex manufacturers, and highlight the impact they have on end-users about cost and day to day operation.
 By the end, you should have a better understanding of the strengths and weaknesses of the main design approaches and understand the key things to consider when specifying LED linear lighting for hazardous areas.

 Mineglow features in the August edition of hazardous area lighting solutions for industrial locations

 Mineglow has extensive experience with all manner of intrinsically safe LED lighting in hazardous areas across Australia.
 These may include increased safety, non-sparking, encapsulated and explosion-proof lighting and light fixtures.
-LED lighting in hazardous areas luminaires are specifically handles the highly corrosive elements, combustible dusts and flammable gases and vapors that are endemic to these industries.
+LED lighting in hazardous areas luminaires is specifically handled the highly corrosive elements, combustible dust and flammable gases and vapours that are endemic to these industries.

 Click the image to read the full article: